Ayurvedic clinic management

 A clinic may collect a doctor fee, sell medicines, charge for therapies, collect advance package payments, issue GST invoices and provide supporting documents for patients who seek reimbursement.

-This page adds information gain by explaining billing as an operational control point.
+Billing works as an operational control point, not just a transaction record.
 When bills are structured correctly, stock reduces, therapist sessions are counted, revenue reports are cleaner and patient disputes are easier to resolve.

 A clinic owner usually notices the need for billing and insurance documentation when follow-ups become hard to track, medicine availability is checked manually, or billing depends on memory.
 The software should reduce those points of friction without hiding clinical nuance.
 For example, a repeat patient may need previous complaints, prakriti observations, medicine changes, diet restrictions, laboratory findings, and payment status on one screen.
 That combination is very different from a generic appointment list or a simple invoice tool.